ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 ### Implementing Mergesort

-Implementing Mergesort presents some technical difficulties.
+How can we use the algorithm descriptions above to implement Mergesort?
-The algorithms above are quite vague and we have to figure out how to make it work in practice.
+The descriptions are quite vague and we have to figure out how to make it work in practice.
 First, splitting an input array into two subarrays is easy.
 We do not have to copy any elements, but we can use the same idea as for binary search: use array indices *left* and *right* to refer to an array interval.